opencord/xos-gui/conf/app/README.md

 # XOS-GUI Config

-### Note that the configurations defined in this folder are for development only, they are most likely to be overrided by a volume mount defined in `service-profile`
+#### Note that the configurations defined in this folder are for development only, they are most likely to be overrided by a volume mount defined in `platform-install`

 ## App Config